gplssm/ding0_viz/README.md

     └── available_grid_data.txt
 ```

-data is a local subdirectory in the root path of the repository.
+`data/` is a local (not in the repository) subdirectory in the root path of the repository.
 The location of GeoJSON files (`data/geojson`)

 ## Deploy and serve